Yogesh17IITM/Yogesh17IITM/README.md

 Dassault Systemes, Wipro, IC&SR (IIT Madras)

 ### Portfolio:
-Below graphics demonstrates the hydrodynamic simulation in which water in a reservoir splashing out as soon as when the dam gate is opened.
+Below graphics demonstrates the hydrodynamic simulation in which water in a reservoir splashing out as soon as when the dam gate is opened (This project is worked on self interest).

 <div align="center">
   <p align="center" ><a title="Linkedin"><img src="./svgs/Dam-Break.gif" alt="Linkedin" width="600px" height="400px"></a>